jimmyfyx/jimmyfyx.github.io/_projects/1_project.md

 ### Data Collection

-Data was recorded using ROS bags and extracted by ROS topic names.
+Row-turning demonstration data can be collected either by commanding the robot to follow pre-defined trajectories or human teleoperation.
+In either way, data was recorded using ROS bags and extracted by ROS topic names.
 The following data was collected and synchronized:

 - RGB images
 - Depth images